Shaimaa71/business-recommendation-system-ksa/README.md

 - Operating Cost 2024
 - Rental Indicators by City and Region

-The full raw datasets are not included in this repository due to file size and data organization.
-Instead, this repository includes sample or processed data for demonstration purposes.

 ## Recommendation Approach

 The recommendation engine evaluates each business activity using several indicators: